-Now accepting applications for EVENING CLASSES beginning in January 2017!
+Now accepting applications for DAY CLASSES and EVENING CLASSES beginning in January 2017!

 Massage Therapy Program prepares the student for entry into the massage

 profession as a Licensed Massage Therapist (LMT).
 Students will learn to manipulate the muscles

 and other soft tissue to help relieve pain, promote relaxation, improve

 circulation, relieve stress, and aid in the general wellness of clients through

 a variety of therapeutic modalities.
 Individuals

 interested in becoming a Licensed Massage Therapist will receive instruction in

 the theory of massage, fundamentals of therapeutic massage and bodywork, anatomy